save-dai/savedai-docs/faq.md

 ### What if there is a bug in the saveDAI contract?

-We recognize that this is a risk, and we have taken precautions to protect against this risk with rigorous internal testing and an external audit \[include link to audit report\].
+We recognize that this is a risk, and we have taken precautions to protect against this risk with rigorous internal testing as well as an external audit \[include link to audit report\].

 Even with this risk, you can still gain significant safety from the oTokens that are used to insure your saveDAI.
-From [Opyn's documentation](https://opyn.gitbook.io/opyn/faq#what-if-there-is-a-bug-in-opyns-smart-contracts), "\[w\]ith Opyn insurance, you can only lose your Compound deposits in the case that both Opyn and Compound are compromised at the same time.
-For example, if the probability that Opyn is compromised is 1% and the probability that Compound is compromised is 1%, then with Opyn insurance, your risk of losing your funds drops to 0.01%."
+From [Opyn's documentation](https://opyn.gitbook.io/opyn/faq#what-if-there-is-a-bug-in-opyns-smart-contracts),
+>\[w\]ith Opyn insurance, you can only lose your Compound deposits in the case that both Opyn and Compound are compromised at the same time.
+For example, if the probability that Opyn is compromised is 1% and the probability that Compound is compromised is 1%, then with Opyn insurance, your risk of losing your funds drops to 0.01%.

 ### Does the saveDAI contract have an administrator?